When is the best time to sell your house in the UK, Winter, Spring, Summer or Autumn?

 The best time to sell your house in the UK is usually Spring or Autumn.
-It’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
-Home sellers who tailor their sale, giving it a seasonal approach will have a far greater chance of achieving their target sale price.
-Estate agents usually have extensive knowledge in customising a marketing campaign according to the time of year, but having some insight on the subject yourself could help you to secure a speedy sale at the highest possible price.
+However, it’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
+Home sellers who tailor their sales, giving it a seasonal approach, will have a far greater chance of achieving their target sale price.
+Estate agents usually have extensive knowledge in customising a marketing campaign according to the time of year, but having some insight on the subject yourself could help you secure a speedy sale at the highest possible price.

 Selling a House in the Spring

-The spring is a time of new beginnings and optimism.
-What is the best month to sell your house in Spring?
-It has to be March, only because leave it any longer, and you’re constrained by the fast approaching Summer month of June and the start of the holiday season.
-All that lies ahead of June is the relaxing, and hopefully warm, days of summer so give your home the time to sell and start the marketing process in March.
+The Spring is a time of new beginnings and optimism.
+So what is the best month to sell your house in Spring?
+It has to be March, only because leave it any longer, and you’re constrained by the fast-approaching Summer month of June and the start of the holiday season.
+All that lies ahead of June is the relaxing and hopefully warm days of summer, so give your home the time to sell and start the marketing process in March.

 In Spring, you should be able to get your garden blooming, and the spring weather will allow you to get the exterior of your property into fantastic shape.
 While there will probably be more properties for sale in your area at this time of year, you could be able to use an increase in the number of house hunters to your advantage.
 Buyers will probably want to get moved into their new home by the summer, so ‘staging’ your home to sell in Spring in the right way should pay dividends.